 Issues that must be considered when assessing the methodologies for different claim support techniques include close analysis of preparation methods, the specific demographics of the consumer panel, the number of respondents taking part in the research as well as the location.

-WSS has conducted many claim support projects working with the necessary authorities (e.g. Clearcast & CPTA) to ensure that all methodologies are comprehensive and can back up claim support quotes.
+WSS has conducted many claim support projects, working with Clearcast and the CPTA to ensure that all methodologies are comprehensive and can back up claim support quotes.

 A client had developed a new soup product which they believed would keep people fuller for longer than traditional soup offerings.
 As such, they wanted to put this information on pack to encourage consumers to purchase.